Central Flores languages

-The Central Flores languages (also called Ngadha–Lio) are a subgroup of the Austronesian language family.
+The Central Flores languages (from Ngadha–Lio) are a subgroup of the Austronesian language family.
 They are spoken in the central part of Flores, one of the Lesser Sunda Islands in the eastern half of Indonesia.
 The speech area of the Central Flores languages is bordered to the west by the Manggarai language, and to the east by the Sikka language.

 Languages

 The Central Flores subgroup comprises the following languages, from west to east (with subvarieties):